N3XT0R/WP-XPub/docs/development.md

 }
 ```

-Pass your configurator instance to the plugin bootstrap before calling `init()`.
+Pass your configurator instance to the plugin bootstrap before calling
+`ContainerProvider::getContainer();`.

 ```php
 use MyPlugin\DI\MyConfigurator;